semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 Configuring a deployment target is a two-step process:

-1. Create a deployment target.
+1. Create a deployment target
-2. Associate the target with a promotion.
+2. Associate the target with a promotion

 ### How to create an environment {#create-environment}